 Attraction: Barcelona Camp Nou Stadium

-Attraction Rating: Great
+Attraction Rating: Fantastic

 Review by: Tim Sansom

 For a lowly supporter of a second grade English Championship team, I had never seen a stadium were the seats seemed to disappear into the sky.
 It was a jaw dropping experience, whipping me up into a football frenzy, making me promise myself that I would see a game at Camp Nou.
 It had taken two years and two months to realise this dream.
-Would the hype of 2011 match the reality of 2013?

 Camp Nou Stadium